 Investment in debt securities that are not classified as either held-to-maturity or trading securities are classified as available-for-sale securities and are reported at fair value, with unrealized gains and losses, net of the related deferred income tax effect, reported as a net amount in a separate component of shareholders' equity entitled "accumulated other comprehensive income (loss)."
-Securities available-for-sale consist of debt securities that may be sold to implement the Bank's asset/liability management strategies or in response to changes in interest rates and similar factors.
+Securities available-for-sale consist of debt securities that may be pledged or sold to implement the Bank's asset/liability management strategies or in response to changes in interest rates and similar factors.

 Management determines the appropriate classification of securities at the time of purchase.
+All the Bank's securities are classified as available-for-sale.